 Natalie started at BCTU as a trial statistician working on the PD MED, PD SURG and ASTRAL trials.
 She has progressed within BCTU to Statistics team leader (since March 2007) responsible for overseeing the work of the statistics team within BCTU.
 As a senior statistician within the Unit, she is portfolio lead for both the renal disease and Parkinson’s disease trial portfolios.

 Natalie is now Assistant Director of BCTU responsible for assisting in the overall management of the BCTU.
-She also chairs the Unit’s Strategy Committee, which oversees the research commitments of the Unit, and provides a platform for discussing the future research and strategic direction of the Unit.
+She also chairs the Unit’s Strategy and New Business Committee, which oversees the research commitments of the Unit, and provides a platform for discussing the future research and strategic direction of the Unit.

 Natalie is a front line advisor for the NIHR funded West Midlands Research Design Service.
-She sits on the DeNDRoN Huntington’s disease Clinical Studies Group and is a member of the UK Kidney Research Consortium.
+She sits on the DeNDRoN Clinical Studies Group for both Parkinson's disease and Huntington’s disease, and is a member of the UK Kidney Research Consortium.

 Small group leader for statistics modules on Graduate Entry MBChB

 Natalie is course director for BCTU’s tri-annual Research Methods Course (CPD approved), and gives lectures on statistics, clinical trial design and meta-analysis as part of this course.